 - Increased appetite/weight gain

-The cold turkey technique is a one step process that calls for nicotine addicts to stop smoking immediately.
+The cold turkey technique is a one-step process that calls for nicotine addicts to stop smoking immediately.
 In order for this type of smoking cessation to be successful, individuals must have a strong desire to quit smoking.
-Chantix Pill

-Chantix is a nicotine free pill that works by reducing the withdrawal symptoms, as well as the satisfaction from smoking.
-In most cases, the pill should be taken for a period of 12 weeks for full recovery.
-Nicotine Fading
+Chantix is a nicotine-free pill that works by reducing withdrawal symptoms, as well as the satisfaction from smoking.
+In most cases, the pill should be taken for a period of 12 weeks for a full recovery.

-Nicotine gum and skin patches are basically substitute sources for smoking.
+Nicotine gum and skin patches are basically substituted sources for smoking.
 They both work by gradually delivering a decreased amount of nicotine.
-Nicotine gum also works to reduce the withdrawal symptoms during the quitting process; however side effects may include nausea and dizziness.
+Nicotine gum also works to reduce the withdrawal symptoms during the quitting process; however, side effects may include nausea and dizziness.
 Nicotine skin patches are applied to the skin for a period of at least 12 weeks.
-Nicotine Nasal Spray

 Nicotine rehab centers that offer behavioral therapies focus on altering the psychological reasons that lead individuals to smoke in the first place.